Planck 2015 results. XXIV. Cosmology from Sunyaev-Zeldovich cluster counts: The cluster mass scale

 In general, the mass bias could depend on cluster mass and redshift, although we will model it by a constant in the following.
-Our motivation is one of practicality: the limited size and precision of current lensing samples makes it difficult to constrain any more than a constant, i.e., the overall mass scale of our catalogue.
-Large lensing surveys like \Euclid, WFIRST, and the Large Synoptic Survey Telescope, and CMB lensing will improve this situation in coming years.
+Our motivation is one of practicality: the limited size and precision of current lensing samples makes it difficult to constrain any more than a constant value, i.e., the overall mass scale of our catalogue.
+Large lensing surveys like \Euclid, WFIRST, and the Large Synoptic Survey Telescope, as well as CMB lensing, will improve this situation in coming years.